EscanBE/go-ienumerable/README.md

 - Zip

 Example: ❌ instance.Chunk(size:2) | ✅ helper.Chunk(instance, size:2)
+___
+The following methods are implemented IEnumerable instance but also implemented in helper package, since methods in helper package is more likely C# method signature.
+- Aggregate

 ## Notices about value comparison:
 Some `IEnumerable[T]` methods like `Order`, `Distinct`, `Except`, `Union`, `Intersect`,... need value comparator to compare between each element in the sequence and the `IComparer[T]` is needed.